maksimillian1/Jupita-Agent-Web-Typescript/README.md

 feed(listener: defaultListener)
 ```

 `DefaultdListener` is an interface which needs to be implemented to listen to results of the feed call.
-The onSuccess event returns the feed for the whole week as a JSONObject.